Capturing Modes

 gRPC Capturing

 gRPC stands for Google Remote Procedure Call, and while created by Google, now an open-source framework. gRPC utilizes multiple technologies, including HTTP/2, which makes it incompatible with HTTP/1.1 and older versions.
 Similar to other RPC frameworks, one of its most common usage to directly call methods on remote clients.
-The main benefits of gRPC are its performance, added security, and the possibility to generate code efficiently.
+The main benefits of gRPC are its performance, added security, and the possibility of generating code efficiently.
 Some well-known usage scenarios are creating microservices application architecture and connecting mobile clients to backend services.

 Fiddler Everywhere supports gRPC capturing out-of-the-box through all capturing modes.
 The Fiddler application provides dedicated gRPC inspectors to examine and extract data from the gRPC session's handshake, and messages.